Quick start

 - Do not double-count exercise if your activity level already includes it.

-- Do not treat one day of activity as your normal week.
+- Do not treat one unusually active day as your normal week.

-- Do not use TDEE as medical nutrition advice.
+- Do not use TDEE as medical nutrition advice, a pregnancy meal plan, or an eating-disorder recovery target.

 What to try next